Infinisoft-inc/AISDLC/README.md

 Using this methodology, we built a complete [Bus Driver Evaluation Report Generator](https://github.com/mouimet-infinisoft/configurable-report-generator) in just 24 hours without writing a single line of code - a project that would have taken 4-6 months with traditional development.

+**Important**: This project truly started from an empty folder.
+We did not write any terminal commands, install any packages, scaffold any frameworks, set up any backend, or configure any development environments.
+The entire technical implementation - from environment setup to database configuration to coding - was delegated to the large language model under our supervision.

+Even the GitHub repository management - including work breakdown structure, issues, epics, content, code reviews, and comments - was entirely handled by the AI.
+We provided strategic direction and approval, but did not directly implement any technical aspects.
+This demonstrates that AI-Powered SDLC goes far beyond mere code generation.

 ### 🔄 Shift Your Focus from Code to Strategy

 This isn't about replacing developers - it's about transforming their role: